Application Open January 2, 2018

 The Igor Gorin Memorial Award was established in 1987 by Mary Gorin as a fitting way to honor the memory of her husband, Igor Gorin, a world-renowned opera singer.
 This unrestricted award is given out once a year to help aspiring opera singers with expenses associated with hiring accompanists and coaches, and auditioning as they transition from school into professional careers.

-Held at the Community Foundation for Southern Arizona, this Fund has awarded $286,300 to 43 individual young artists since 1993.
+Held at the Community Foundation for Southern Arizona, this Fund has awarded more than $285,000 to 43 individual young artists since 1993.
 Today, the Igor Gorin Memorial Award is one of the most prestigious and generous awards of its kind in the country.

 Additional information on the Award